satuelisa/Demo/README.md

 # Demo
 An example for PRATIC students Fall 2022

 We have some collaborators now.
+Welcome!